-"The fine print of the energy reform is fracking," foreign companies will get largely what they want.
+There’s little doubt that fracking and other advanced technologies are the Mexican government’s desired goals.
+Some key details of the energy reform — such as how much favored treatment Pemex will still receive — will only be determined by implementing legislation early next year.
+But the plan approved by Congress specifies that foreign companies will get largely what they want.
 Production-sharing contracts will provide them a share of profits and allow them to "book" reserves on their corporate balance sheet — but only for the shale formations and deep-water Gulf reserves that require fracking or other advanced extraction technologies that Pemex currently lacks.
 In areas where Pemex now controls production, the current system will be maintained — flat fees for contracted work and no share of production or profits.

 Mexico’s energy opening may face opposition sooner than expected.
 On Dec.
 9, leftist legislators submitted 1.7 million signatures requesting a national referendum to overturn the reform.
 If the signatures are accepted by election authorities, a political battle royale will be set for next year.
 At that point, "fracking" will become a much-used word in Mexico’s political lexicon, almost certainly as an insult.